ZhonghaoZ/AMP-Net_TIP/README.md

 * class **dataset**: is developed for dataset contains images sized of 33*33.
 * class **dataset_full**: is developed for dataset contains images sized of 99*99.

-Users can generate packaged datasets by using this two classes.
+Users can generate and use packaged datasets using this two classes.

 ## Training
 Four forms of AMP-Net are trained in the paper.